Isabel Worrell Ball

 Sarah Isabel Worrell Ball McElroy (March 13, 1855 – July 5, 1931) was an American journalist and newspaper editor.
-She worked first in the western United States and later in Washington, D.C., where she became one of the first women admitted to the press gallery of the U.S. Senate.
+She worked first in the western United States and later in Washington, D.C., where she became one of the first women admitted to the United States Senate Daily Press Gallery.
 She was active in the Woman's Relief Corps and became the editor of the National Tribune, a weekly publication of the Grand Army of the Republic.

 Early life and family

-Sarah Isabel (or Isabelle) Worrell was born near Hennepin, Illinois, one of nine children of Elizabeth (McClung) Worrell and James Purcell Worrell, a lawyer and Civil War veteran who had served with an Illinois regiment.
+Sarah Isabel (or Isabelle) Worrell was born near Hennepin, Illinois, one of nine children of Elizabeth (McClung) Worrell and James Purcell Worrell, a lawyer and American Civil War veteran who had served with an Illinois regiment.
 In 1873, her family moved to western Kansas.
 She was educated partly in public schools and partly by her father.

 In 1877 she married Henry M. Ball (ca. 1852–1920), with whom she had a child who died at the age of three.

 Career

 Ball's first job was as a public school teacher in Pawnee County, Kansas.
-She want on to serve as a clerk for the Kansas legislature (1876–86) and became the second woman to be appointed a notary public in Kansas.
+She want on to serve as a clerk for the Kansas Legislature (1876–86) and became the second woman to be appointed a notary public in Kansas.

 In 1881, Ball began working as a journalist and correspondent for the Albuquerque Journal and the Kansas City Times.
 One of her first major beats was reporting from the field on construction of the Atlantic and Pacific Railroad line between Albuquerque, New Mexico, and Needles, California.